A legislative update on the 2018-2019 budget

 The governor’s budget called for cuts of nearly $500 million from state agency budget requests, without a single layoff, and an increase in spending for the state’s infrastructure, education, the opioid crisis and the Department of Health and Human Services.
-Areas of particular interest to the NH High Tech Council: the governor has proposed to move the Division of Economic Development from the state’s Department of Resources and Economic Development, and move it directly under the office of the Governor in a newly created Department of Business and Economic Affairs.
+Areas of particular interest to the Council; the governor has proposed to move the Division of Economic Development from the state’s Department of Resources and Economic Development, and moving it directly under the office of the governor in a newly created Department of Business and Economic Affairs.
 It was also proposed to have a small business advocate within that new department who will act as an advocate across state agencies for small businesses.

 In the area of workforce development, the governor’s budget calls for $10 million in capital investment into the community college system for infrastructure along with $5 million to directly assist high school students to attend colleges and universities, or workforce training programs, in our state.
 The details on many of those proposals remain to be seen, and will, of course, help be decided by final revenue numbers.
 All policy makers’ eyes are closely on the beginning of May when the FY17 revenues will be announced after March and April business taxes are collected.

 Overall, the 2018-2019 budget needs to be approved and signed into law by June 30, so it can kick in on July 1.
 This will lead into a busy May and June at the Statehouse.

 At the Council, we have a number of bills that we are watching, and weighing in on, as the session continues.
 Even more importantly, we continue to advocate to move forward the two bills we proposed, both via Senator Dan Innis (R-Durham).